ZupaDupa/ZupChat/README.md

 #ZupChat
 ==============

-You can have a look at the demo on http://koodikalle.net:8000

 ## Features

 * Keeps track of active users and automatically adds/removes audio & video from users that join/leave the video call